 How to Apply for Japan Tourist Visa for Filipino Travelers

-There are several types of visas when entering Japan, and as a tourist, you will need to apply for tourist visa.
-First-time visitors of Japan will be granted the single entry visa (maximum 15 days).
+There are several types of visas when entering Japan, and as a tourist, you will need to apply for a tourist visa.
+First-time visitors of Japan will be granted a single entry visa (maximum 15 days).

 The following are the requirements for applying for such visa: